nickoppen/Outlook-Backup/README.md

 If you have issues mid way through a run, you will need to delete everything that has been already loaded.
 The routine only loads email that are newer than those already loaded.
 The attachments will over-write previously saved files.

 Once you have your connections and permissions have been sorted out, delete everthing again and run the whole lot from the top.
 You will be left with .cmd .ftp and .log files prefixed with the run date (in YYYY-MM-DD format).
 Delete manually as needed.
 I the Shell command with is asynchronous which means that the VB code exits before the generated cmd file has finished executing.

+When everything is good, you can remove the Developer Tab from your ribbon and add a button that directly executes the code.
+To delete the developer tab, go to File | Options | Customize Ribbon and deselect Developer in the right hand box.
+To add a button to execute the code directly, add a new tab or open an existing one, and add a new group in the right hand panel.
+Then on the left hand side choose "Macros" in the "Choose Commands From:" drop-down list and the name "Project1.scanOutlookMail" (or whatever name you called it) will appear in the left hand box.
+Select the macro name and with your new tab and group selected in the right hand box click the "Add>>" button between the boxes.

+This code is offered for personal use without support.
+Feel free to fork, extend, alter, modify as you please.